-1. Classification of books and other information materials facilitates the grouping and maintenance of library collections in a logical order bringing together the latest subjects in some degree of affinity.
-The same specific symbol is assigned to all the books in the same subject field.

-- 2. Classification makes easy to identify and locate any information material in the library.
-It is necessary that a library user have a good knowledge and understanding of the classification scheme in general and the one employed by the library in order to enable him make effective use of the library resources. - 3.
-Classification system provides opportunity for limiting a subject and proceeding from a general to the most specific area of the subject.
+- Classification of books and other information materials facilitates the grouping and maintenance of library collections in a logical order bringing together the latest subjects in some degree of affinity.
+The same specific symbol is assigned to all the books in the same subject field. - Classification makes it easy to identify and locate any information material in the library.
+It is necessary that library users have a good knowledge and understanding of the classification scheme in general and the one employed by the library in order to enable him make effective use of the library resources. - Classification system provides opportunity for limiting a subject and proceeding from a general to the most specific area of the subject.

-1.5 Types of Classification Schemes
+1.3.2 Types of Classification Schemes